 You might use social posts to build customer relations by offering swift responses to customer queries and messages.
 You can also use social posts to educate customers about your products or brand, provide a self-service help center, offer personalized service, and interact with customers consistently — even before they make a purchase.

 A Facebook post from clothing retailer Express that demonstrates how social posts can improve customer relations.
-Source

-SMS messages
+SMS Messages

-You can also use targeted SMS to build loyalty, send offers and promotions, distribute up-to-the-minute updates, send reminders, simplify purchases, and drive online traffic.
+You can use targeted SMS to build loyalty, send offers and promotions, distribute up-to-the-minute updates, send reminders, simplify purchases, and drive online traffic.
 SMS messages are a smart and cost-efficient method of customer relations management.

-Direct mail
+Direct Mail

 Combining direct mail with other customer relationship management practices can be a big part of building customer relations.
 You might find that direct mail can be used to generate leads and sales, build your brand’s image and awareness, introduce new services or products, or even promote your website or social media accounts.